awkward-py/C-struct/README.md

 git clone https://github.com/awkward-py/C-struct.git
 ```

-Then, you can navigate to the directory and open the files in your editor.
-The files are:

-- `struct.c`: This file defines a structure called `person` that has three fields: `name`, `age`, and `gender`.
-It also shows how to create, initialize, and access structure variables.
-- `struct_array.c`: This file shows how to create and manipulate an array of structures.
-It defines a structure called `student` that has four fields: `name`, `roll`, `marks`, and `grade`.
-It also shows how to sort the array based on different criteria using a comparison function and the `qsort` library function.
-- `struct_pointer.c`: This file shows how to use pointers to structures.
-It defines a structure called `point` that has two fields: `x` and `y`.
-It also shows how to create, initialize, and access structure pointers, and how to pass them to functions.
-- `struct_function.c`: This file shows how to define and use functions that take structures as parameters or return structures as values.
-It defines a structure called `rectangle` that has two fields: `length` and `width`.
-It also defines functions to calculate the area, perimeter, and diagonal of a rectangle, and to compare two rectangles based on their areas.

 ## How to compile and run

 To compile and run the code, you need to use the `gcc` compiler and the `./` command.
 For example, to compile and run the `struct.c` file, you can use the following commands: